mud212/mudz.me/_recipes/Hollandaise Sauce.md

 whisk until the sauce is thickened and doubled in volume.
 Remove from heat, whisk in cayenne and salt.
 Cover and place in a warm spot until ready to use for the eggs benedict.
-If the sauce gets too thick, whisk in a few drops of warm water before serving.[ ]{.Apple-converted-space}
+If the sauce gets too thick, whisk in a few drops of warm water before serving.